 So what does all this mean for the nurse who wants to transition to home-based work?
 One thing to keep in mind is that typically companies that are hiring nurses for telecommuting positions are looking for RNs, usually BSNs.
 For LPNs, there are a few companies that recruit LPNs for non-nursing positions.
 But there is a wide variety of home-based positions that nurses might transition to, such as:

-Case managers coordinate care for patients, and often insurance companies that hire nurse case managers will allow telecommuting in some positions, though often only after working in an office for a period of time.
+- Case Management: Case managers coordinate care for patients, and often insurance companies that hires nurse case managers will allow telecommuting in some positions, though often only after working in an office for a period of time.

-A legal nurse consultant , who could be either contractor or employee, consult with lawyers and other legal experts about medical issues related to law, such as personal injury, malpractice, worker’s compensation, etc.
+- Legal Nurse Consultant: A legal nurse consultant, who could be either contractor or employee, consult with lawyers and other legal experts about medical issues related to law, such as personal injury, malpractice, worker’s compensation, etc.

-IT jobs in general can often be work at home, but both the specific field of health IT and general information technology usually require time working in an office environment and a high level of skill before transitioning to work at home.
+- Health IT/Nursing Informatics: IT jobs, in general, can often be work at home, but both the specific field of health IT and general information technology usually require time working in an office environment and a high level of skill before transitioning to work at home.

-Online colleges are often looking for people with hands-on experience in a field to be instructors, course developers or subject-matter experts, and nursing is no exception.
-Teaching experience is helpful in making the transition to online education as is an master’s or doctoral degree.
+- Online Teaching: Online colleges are often looking for people with hands-on experience in a field to be instructors, course developers or subject-matter experts, and nursing is no exception.
+Teaching experience is helpful in making the transition to online education as is a master’s or doctoral degree.

-Nurses with business experience may find work in the health care industry in positions such as project manager or quality consultant.
-While many of these positions require on-site work, some can be telecommuted at least part time.
+- Project Management: Nurses with business experience may find work in the health care industry in positions such as project manager or quality consultant.
+While many of these positions require on-site work, some can be telecommuted at least part-time.

 Some things to keep in mind when searching for telecommuting nurse positions: